ncomputers/neo/README.md

 ## Testing

 Playwright end-to-end tests reside under `e2e/playwright`.
-The `kds_expo_ready_picked.spec.ts` test places an order, marks it ready, verifies it on the `/kds/expo` dashboard and uses the `P` hotkey to pick the ticket, asserting an `expo.picked` audit log entry.
+The `kds_expo.spec.ts` test places an order, marks it ready, verifies the ticket's age increments on the `/kds/expo` dashboard, and uses the `P` hotkey to pick the ticket, asserting an `expo.picked` audit log entry.
 Playwright captures video and screenshots for failing tests.

 The Expo dashboard also supports keyboard shortcuts; pressing `P` removes the last order from the list.